-Fisher-Price Rainforest Jumperoo – Jungle Friends is a fun and exciting activity center for your baby.
+Fisher-Price Rainforest Jumperoo – Jungle Friends is a fun and exciting activity centre for your baby.
 It’s packed with exciting activities to keep your child engaged for hours.
 The ideal play area for your child!
-It’s a colorful, imaginative play space that grows with your child.
-The seat adjusts 3 height positions as Baby grows & folds up when not in use.
+It’s a colourful, imaginative play space that grows with your child.
+The seat adjusts three height positions as the Baby grows & folds up when not in use.

 The jungle-themed jumper features a comfy seat pad, fun toys to bat at, a peek-a-boo tiger, and many more.